namely/docker-protoc/README.md

 _NOTE_: If your service does not contain any `(google.api.http)` annotations, this build will fail with an error `...HandlerFromEndpoint is undefined`.
-You need to have at least one rpc method annotated to build a gRPC Gateway.
+You need to have at least one rpc method annotated to build a gRPC Gateway, or use `--generate-unbound-methods` option to expose all the methods in your proto file

 Run this image with